 “In the same way, Jesus gave a gracious invitation once for those who are weary and burdened.
 Eugene Peterson transcribed the invitation from our Savior as to ‘learn the unforced rhythms of grace’ (Matthew 11:29).

 “A picture of this intentional space for our family has been the river … yet, Laity did not create the river.
 Instead, the Canyon has been formed by a slow and steady work of the Creator.
-From the headwaters through the rest of the camp, water slowly and surely carved out a Canyon spotify promotion.
+From the headwaters through the rest of the camp, water slowly and surely carved out a Canyon buy facebook followers.
 The Foundation didn’t create it.
 They don’t pump new water into it.
 Instead, their role is to simply honor this work already present from God.

 “For our family, Laity Lodge Family Camp’s culture of intentional space reflects a posture of trust.
 Seeking to honor the space by which God can meet us, we have met with God at Laity Lodge Family Camp…”